-The Sufi Order was founded by Hazrat Inayat Khan (1882 - 1927) and is currently led by his son, Pir Vilayat Inayat Khan.
+The Inayatiyya Order was founded by Hazrat Inayat Khan (1882-1927).Inayat Khan's son and successor, Pir Vilayat Inayat Khan, led the order until he passed away in 2004.
+The Order is currently led by Pir Vilayat's successor, Pir Zia Inayat Khan.

-The Sufi Order International evolved from the universal spiritual tradition of the Chisti lineage, which originated in the East.
+The Order evolved from the universal spiritual tradition of the Chisti lineage, which originated in the East.
 Hazrat Inayat Khan, who had been given the task by his Sufi teacher to "unite East with West in the harmony of your music," communicated the fundamental metaphysics and practices of the ancient Sufis to the people of the West.
 He founded the Sufi Order and incorporated it in London, England.
 It later became the Sufi Order International.
+It is now called the Inayatiyya.

-As the first Sufi teacher in the West, he sought to make the spiritual legacy of Sufism responsive to the needs of our time.
+As the first Sufi teacher in the West, Inayat Khan sought to make the spiritual legacy of Sufism responsive to the needs of our time.
 He was one of the first to speak of an emerging planetary consciousness as the next stage in the spiritual evolution of humanity.

 In the later years of his life he spoke of Sufism as the mother who would give birth to a child whom he called the Message, that is beyond any names or labels.
 He believed the Message would facilitate the awakening of the consciousness of humanity to the divinity within, and dwell upon the quintessence of all the religions: living spiritual experience and attunement rather than adhesion to past formulas.
 It would bring a new life to all facets of human endeavour.
 Spiritual guidance is freely offered to those who have chosen to enter into individual training, through the process of initiation.